connxio/docs/docs/agreements/privacy-policy.md

 protection supervisory authority.
 You can find their contact details
 here: [http://ec.europa.eu/justice/data-protection/bodies/authorities/index_en.htm.](http://ec.europa.eu/justice/data-protection/bodies/authorities/index_en.htm.)

-## 7. DO WE MAKE UPDATES TO THIS NOTICE?
+## 7. DO WE MAKE UPDATES TO THIS POLICY?

-***In Short:** Yes, we will update this notice as necessary to stay compliant with relevant laws.*
+***In Short:** Yes, we will update this policy as necessary to stay compliant with relevant laws.*

-We may update this privacy notice from time to time.
+We may update this privacy policy from time to time.
 The updated version will be indicated by an updated "Revised" date and the updated version will be effective as soon as it is accessible.
-If we make material changes to this privacy notice, we may notify you either by prominently posting a notice of such changes or by directly sending you a notification.
-We encourage you to review this privacy notice frequently to be informed of how we are protecting your information.
+If we make material changes to this privacy policy, we may notify you either by prominently posting a policy of such changes or by directly sending you a notification.
+We encourage you to review this privacy policy frequently to be informed of how we are protecting your information.

 ## 8. HOW CAN YOU REVIEW, UPDATE, OR DELETE THE DATA WE COLLECT FROM YOU OR YOUR COMPANY?